-The first course of action many people take when they decide to purchase Bitcoin or some other cryptocurrency for the first time is they attempt to buy cryptocurrency with a credit card.
-While credit cards and debit cards are definitely an option when purchasing cryptocurrency online, they come with some drawbacks as a payment option due to the stark differences between these traditional payment rails and the land of cryptocurrencies.
+The first course of action many people take when they decide to purchase Bitcoin (BTC) or some other cryptocurrency for the first time is they attempt to buy Bitcoin with a credit card.
+While credit cards and debit cards are definitely an option when purchasing cryptocurrency online, they come with some drawbacks as a payment option due to the potential for high fees and the number of banks which do not allow their clients to buy crypto with credit cards they issue.
+However, many cryptocurrency exchanges let clients use credit cards to buy crypto and some even provide direct deposit to your crypto wallet address.

-There have been many innovations in the credit card industry since those early days, and most of this progress has been focused around fraud prevention.
-If credit card companies are able to lower instances of fraud, then they’ll be able to charge lower fees to merchants who accept these cards as payment.
+There have been many innovations in the credit card industry since those early days, and most of this progress has been focused on fraud prevention.
+If credit card companies are able to lower instances of fraud, then they can charge lower fees to merchants who accept these cards as payment.

 Fraud prevention is especially important in terms of cryptocurrency purchases because this is a high-risk industry.
 Since cryptocurrency transactions are irreversible, a person with a stolen credit card could simply purchase some cryptocurrency if they wish to profit from their credit card theft.
 While a victim of credit card theft will oftentimes be able to reverse the fraudulent purchase on their card, there will be no recourse for the exchange to get back the cryptocurrency they sold to the criminal.